 JWST Observing Overheads and Time Accounting Overview

-JWST proposers will use the Astronomer's Proposal Tool (APT) to estimate the total time required to achieve their observing program science goals, including total science time, direct observing overheads, and indirect overheads.
+JWST proposers will use the Astronomer's Proposal Tool (APT) to estimate the total time required to achieve their observing program science goals, including science time and overheads.

 JWST operations will be event-driven, where events will occur sequentially in time as soon as the previous event is complete.
 This fact drives the JWST single stream proposal process.
-In contrast, HST events are driven by orbital viewing periods and are constrained to begin at a specific time.
+In contrast, HST events are typically driven by orbital viewing periods with breaks for Earth occultations.

 Observations by JWST are broken into one or more visits.
 A visit is a grouping of activities scheduled together as a unit by APT.
 The JWST schedule is constructed from an optimized sequencing of visits from all JWST programs.
 Unless special requirements are specified for the observations, there is no guarantee that the visits in a given multi-visit observation (or all the observations in a given proposal) will be executed in a contiguous manner.